Veyasan1/An-abundance-of-invasive-trees-in-Toronto-and-a-lack-of-trees-in-the-streets-of-Toronto-s-core./README.md

 ## Overview

-This repo includes all reproducible code for Veyasan Ragulan's paper on Toronto's Street Trees
+This repo includes the paper *An abundance of invasive trees in Toronto anda lack of trees in the streets of Toronto’s core.*, as well as all code used to produce the paper.
+The paper looks at Toronto's street trees and discerns valuable insights and key trends from the species, locations, and conditions of said trees.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from OpenData Toronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download clean and test the data.
+Additionally, there is a file that contains the code used to generate the graphs used in the paper

 ## Statement on LLM usage